facebookresearch/alebo/README.md

 Detailed instructions can be found inside each file of the `benchmarks/` folder.

 ## Using ALEBO for optimizing a function
 See `quickstart.ipynb` for a simple example of how to use ALEBO to optimize a function.
 ALEBO is built using the [Ax platform](https://ax.dev/); see instructions there on how to install via pip.
-You will need version 0.1.9.
+You will need version 0.1.17 or later.

 ## Reproducing the experiments
 This repository contains the code required to run the benchmark experiments and generate the figures in the paper.
 The only exception are the DAISY figures, since the simulator is not yet open source.